 Make sure to ask in a way that encourages a response.
 Our social media business posts are seen on average by 2-5% of our TOTAL audience.
 Up-the-ante by creating a “Ask a Question” post and over time, you can improve your visibility ten-fold.

+If you get a customer with a legitimate concern, offer to take the conversation offline and provide a direct phone # for them to call.
 If they get nasty, inappropriate and/or abusive, delete it and/or block them.
 We WILL get concerns and comments.
 There is NEVER a call for abuse or snarkiness.

 Remember: My goal is to help you feel CONFIDENT, COMPETENT, & CREATIVE online.